Levator Ani Syndrome

-What is the pelvic floor?
 If you think of the pelvis as a bowl, the pelvic floor is the “bottom of the bowl”, where a sling of muscles helps to elevate and provide a muscular function to the organs in the pelvis.
-The role of the pelvic floor muscles is to support the pelvic organs such as the bladder, uterus, and rectum (1)
+The role of the pelvic floor muscles is to support the pelvic organs such as the bladder, uterus, and rectum.

 The levator ani is the largest component of the pelvic floor muscles.
 It provides support to the vagina, uterus, and rectum.
 It connects from the front, at the pubic bone, and at the back, at the tailbone.
-In levator ani syndrome, the pelvic muscles are chronically contracted (2).
+In levator ani syndrome, the pelvic muscles are chronically contracted.

-Levator ani syndrome is thought to affect 6 in 100 people.
-Certain surgical procedures, such as those that are implemented for treatment and diagnosis of endometriosis, can increase the risk of developing levator ani syndrome (3).
+Researchers think that the condition affects 6 in 100 people.
+Certain surgical procedures, such as those to treat and diagnose endometriosis, can increase the risk of developing levator ani syndrome.

 Because the levator ani muscles are chronically contracted, there is a decrease in blood flow to the pelvic area.
 With time, this decreased blood flow can stimulate inflammation and cause pain.

-Although the exact cause is not known, endometriosis can increase the risk of levator ani syndrome.
-Because the endometrial tissue is inflamed, women with endometriosis experience severe pelvic pain.
+Although the exact cause is not clear, endometriosis can increase the risk of levator ani syndrome.
+Because of inflammation, women with endometriosis experience severe pelvic pain.
 This can cause the pelvic floor muscles, including the levator ani to contract.

-Certain surgical procedures to treat endometriosis, such as hysterectomy and low anterior resection of the rectum may increase the risk of developing levator ani syndrome (3).
+Certain surgical procedures to treat endometriosis, such as hysterectomy and low anterior resection of the rectum may also increase the risk of developing the condition.

-The symptoms of levator ani syndrome include pain in the rectum when: sitting, after a bowel movement, urination, or sexual intercourse.
+The symptoms of levator ani syndrome include pain in the rectum when sitting, after a bowel movement, and during urination or sexual intercourse.
 Other symptoms may include bloating, urinary incontinence, and urgency.